-Attracting bees and other pollinators to your garden is as simple as planting the right flowers, bushes, and trees.
-These will be plants that have nectar and pollen accessible to bees and are planted in a strategy that ensures blossoms throughout the seasons.
+Attracting bees and pollinators to your garden is as simple as planting the right flowers, shrubs, and trees.
+This list includes over fifty types that you can plant for bees through all the seasons.

 Why are honey bees important?

-Honey bees are far more important to people’s everyday lives than most of us know.
-Aside from their obvious products of honey and beeswax it’s also said that one in three bites of food we eat exists due to their work as pollinators.
-The list of their culinary accomplishments include strawberries, coffee, almonds, apples and lemons to name a few.
+Honey bees are far more important to our everyday lives than most of us know.
+Aside from honey and beeswax, one in three bites of food we eat exists because of bees.
+Some crops need pollinators to stimulate flowers into producing food.
+This includes strawberries, coffee, almonds, apples, and lemons to name a few.